7 Luxury London Hotels with Exceptional Dining Experiences

 • Reserve: 6 weeks in advance

-European Cuisine with Asian Influences at 200 Meters for Adventurous Food Lovers
+European Cuisine with Asian Influences at 200 Meters

-Food lovers seeking unique culinary experiences dine at TING, 200 meters above London.
+Those seeking unique culinary experiences dine at TING, 200 meters above London.
 The contemporary European cuisine with subtle Asian influences reflects Shangri-La’s heritage while celebrating British ingredients.
 Cornish crab with yuzu and wasabi, aged British beef with miso glaze, desserts incorporating European techniques and Asian flavors.
 Presentation acknowledges the setting—dishes designed as visually striking as the views.

 GONG Bar: London’s Highest Hotel Bar

-Booking & Pricing for Food Lovers
+Booking & Pricing

 • TING dinner: £75-105 per person